TrueFiEng/Waffle/docs/source/compilation.rst

 Using native solc
 -----------------

 This is the fastest option but comes with some downsides.
-A system wide installation means that you are stuck with a single Solidity version across all of your projects.
-Additionally it might be complicated to install old versions of the compiler using this method.
+The system wide installation means that you are stuck with a single Solidity version across all of your projects.
+Additionally it might be complicated to install the old versions of the compiler using this method.

 We recommend this option if you only care about the latest solidity version.